LambocoinFoundation/Lambocoin/README.md

 the Lambocoin blockchain network to achieve distributed consensus.
 Lambocoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Lambocoin Core software, see https://www.Lambocoin.com/#wallet.

 License
 -------